Key Takeaways:

 We offer affordable and compassionate treatment for addiction to stimulants like Adderall, with treatment centers all over the country.

 After detoxing, proper treatment can begin.
 But remember, everyone’s drug and alcohol detox withdrawal timeline is different.
+There are no fda approved medications specifically for Adderall withdrawal, so care often focuses on monitoring, comfort, and therapy.

 Residential Treatment

 After completing medical detox, you’ll transition to residential treatment, also known as inpatient treatment.
-There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.
+There, you’ll receive medically-assisted treatment and dual diagnosis treatment to address stimulant addiction alongside co-occurring mental health disorders and other mental disorders you may be battling.
+This level of care also helps guests manage the physical and psychological aspects of recovery in one setting.

 Partial Hospitalization

-A step down from inpatient care but with more structure than conventional outpatient programs, a partial hospitalization program offers a good balance for those looking to ease back into normal life.
-Clients can receive care five to seven days a week for several hours each day, returning to their homes in the evening.
+A step down from inpatient care but with more structure than conventional outpatient programs, a partial hospitalization program offers a good balance for those looking to ease back into normal life. guests can receive care five to seven days a week for several hours each day, returning to their homes in the evening.

 Intensive Outpatient Treatment